betterscientificsoftware/bssw.io/Articles/TelecomToolsForRemoteWork.md

 In hands-on training scenarios, raise-hand, chat, and even break-out room features can be important.
-Breakout rooms can be useful for people (e.g., helpers for the training session) to sit virtually with participants who encounter problems and needs some direct help without interrupting the training leader.
+Breakout rooms can be useful for people (e.g., helpers for the training session) to sit virtually with participants who encounter problems and need some direct help without interrupting the training leader.
 Breakout rooms also are helpful in this use case for the hands-on leader and helpers to *walk the virtual room* and check on individual participants, even looking at their screen and work.